 Secondly, I quickly lose my critical skills when rating images.
 I have to do it while my eyes are fresh, or I start downrating images artificially because I’ve grown bored, or uprating them excessively because I’ve lost my decisiveness.

 A third problem is that ratings are probably too subtle for what we need.
-Five stars makes sense for your best shots, four stars for shots with promise, three starts perhaps for images you don’t want to get rid of… but two stars?
+Five stars makes sense for your best shots, four stars for shots with promise, three stars perhaps for images you don’t want to get rid of… but two stars?
 One star?
 Star ratings do encourage a sort of precision about image quality judgements that perhaps isn’t justified.

 But five star ratings are useful.
 Everyone knows what they mean.
 Ratings are also ‘exclusive’.
 A five star image can’t also be a three-star or a four-star.
 There’s no ambiguity.